-Soils in the vicinity of SWMU B-27 are defined as Krum Complex soils in the U.S. Department of Agriculture (USDA) Soil Conservation Service soil survey for Bexar County, Texas (USDA, 1991).
+Soils in the vicinity of AOC-45 are defined as Krum Complex soils in the U.S. Department of Agriculture (USDA) Soil Conservation Service soil survey for Bexar County, Texas (USDA Soil Conservation Service, Bexar County Soil Survey, 1991).
 The upper foot of soils consists of dark brown, silty clay with minor sub-angular limestone clasts and roots.
-Based on soil borings drilled at the site, the soil thickness at the site ranges from 11 to 14 feet thick and consist of dark brown silty clay with wire, metal, glass and charred material occurring throughout the soil profile.
-The soil developed from slope alluvium of the limestone prairies.
-This type of soil is prone to hydraulic erosion if unprotected.
-Trinity and Frio soils are the main channel soils for Salado Creek and an unnamed intermittent tributary that joins the creek several thousand feet east of the site.